comp426-2022-fall/a99-team15/docs/planning.md

     3. Database lead (Umi)
     4. Design lead (Maya & Mubashshir)

 ## Pages Outline

 1. MUB Sign-In Page with button to “Create Account” if you don’t have one
     1. Username
     2. Password
     3. Sign-in button
-    4. Blue hyperlink **Create Account** button
+    4. Blue hyperlink **Create Account** button?
 2. Maya Home Page
     1. Three buttons directing you to profile, the game, leaderboard
-    2. Will have a home icon at top of each subpage to get back to home
+    2. Maybe will have a home icon at top of each subpage to get back to home?
 3. Umi Create Account Page
     1. First Name
     2. Last Name
     3. Email
     4. Username
     5. Password
-4. Settings/Profile
+4. Maya Settings/Profile
     1. Allows to delete account
     2. Change username, password
-    3. View accuracy
+    3. View accuracy score?
-5. Roll Dice Game
+5. Mub Roll Dice Game
-    1. Picture of dice
+    1. Picture of dice?
     2. Box to enter guess
-    3. Click roll button to roll dice, changes picture
+    3. Click roll button to roll dice, changes picture?
-    4. “Spot on!”
-Or “better luck next time” w/ updated accuracy
+    4. To see accuracy score, click on button which brings to a popup with updated score
-    5. Include button to take you to leaderboard
+    5. Include button to take you to leaderboard?
 6. Leaderboard
     1. Refreshes page automatically to update leaderboard
     2. Displays username, accuracy score, and ranking